Omega-Mu-Gamma-Studio/Java-Chan/java-chan-schema-and-roadmap.md

 - No schema change — this is markup inside existing string fields, not a new lesson JSON key.

+### Step 2d — Emphasis tags get a real storybook treatment (addendum, §4.8)
+Step 2c shipped with a flat placeholder treatment (four colors, one weight bump each) rather than the fuller "Geronimo Stilton effect" the tag naming promised.
+Follow-up pass, documented as new §4.8 in `java-chan-next-update.md`:

+- **`src/components/lesson/EmphasisText.jsx`** — spans are now
+  `motion.span` (`framer-motion`, already a dependency — no new package added), each category with its own pop-in-on-mount and hover-bounce motion values instead of static spans.
+- **`src/components/lesson/EmphasisText.css`** — each of the four
+  categories is a distinct typographic treatment, not just a recolor:
+  `term` gets the display font + a wavy underline, `warn` gets a size bump and a ⚠ mark, `key` gets a highlighter-marker shape behind the text, `fun` gets a tilt and a ✨. `prefers-reduced-motion` drops the rotation/scale.
+- **`CONTRIBUTING.md`** — added an "Inline Emphasis Tags" section making tag usage a reviewed authoring requirement for `phase1.explanation`, `phase2.explanation`, and `phase5.trivia`, not an optional flourish — closes the gap where §4.7 documented the *system* but nothing told content authors it wasn't optional.
+- `emphasisParser.js` and all call sites unchanged — visual-only upgrade to an already-wired system.

 ---

 ## Not done yet